-- Current refundings.
+• Current refundings.
 Bonds which are currently callable.
 A refinancing should be pursued if total net present value savings of greater than 3% of the refunded debt service and each maturity being refunded has positive NPV savings.
 In general, current refundings should achieve at least \$1 million in net present value savings or \$200,000 in average annual saving.
-If a refinancing opportunity will otherwise be unused savings thresholds and sizing goals may be diminished. - Advance Refundings.
-The Tax Reform Legislation of 2017 eliminated the ability to advance refund bonds.
+If a refinancing opportunity will otherwise be unused savings thresholds and sizing goals may be diminished.

-- Forward refunding refer to a refunding in which bonds are sold with a delayed closing that is likely to coincide with a date 90 days prior to the call date of the bonds to be refunded.
+- Advance Refundings.
+The Tax Reform Legislation of 2017 eliminated the ability to refinance bonds callable bonds in advance of the call date known as advance refunding bonds. - Forward refundings refer to a refunding in which bonds are sold with a delayed closing that is likely to coincide with a date 90 days prior to the call date of the bonds to be refunded.
 This technique allows the transaction to be characterized as a current, as opposed to an advanced, refunding.
-Forward refundings should achieve the same savings levels as advanced refundings.
+Forward refundings should achieve the same savings levels as current refundings.
 As part of the analysis, the cost of the forward premium and its impact on the savings to be achieved should be evaluated. - Synthetic refundings create present value savings by synthetically refunding, but not retiring, outstanding bonds by utilizing derivative structures.
 Synthetic refundings are often used to produce refundings-type savings for bonds that may not be otherwise refunded (bonds that have already been advance refunded once, for example).
-Synthetic refundings are used in connection with current, advance and forward refundings and should generate an additional 2% NPV savings above the advance refunding threshold unless a traditional financing is not possible because of tax or legal limitations.
+Synthetic refundings are used in connection with current, advance and forward refundings and should generate an additional 2% NPV savings above the current refunding threshold unless a traditional financing is not possible because of tax or legal limitations.
 In that case, the advance refunding thresholds will apply.